Basanth08/stock-market-kafka/README.md

 **Total Expected Time: ~35 seconds**

-**What This Shows You**: A live, visual representation of your data flowing through the system.
+**What This Shows Me**: A live, visual representation of my data flowing through the system.
 It's like watching a factory assembly line in action.

-#### **Step 6: Verify Success - Confirming Everything Worked:**
+#### 3.5 Verify Success - Confirming Everything Worked:

 **Check Task States - The Status Report:**
 ```bash